-First Aid Saskatoon is able to provide all individuals and businesses with Red Cross AED CPR training courses/re-certifications.
-This article will focus on the open wounds component of Red Cross first aid and CPR training as offered by Saskatoon First Aid.
+First Aid Saskatoon is able to provide all individuals and businesses with workplace approved AED CPR training courses/re-certifications.
+This article will focus on the open wounds component of workplace approved first aid and CPR training as offered by Saskatoon First Aid.
 Hands-on training and skill development is included in all first aid courses and candidates will learn to use first aid supplies found in basic first aid kits.
 This post will outline how to use the supplies to manage open wounds.